kivancozogul/dsa210-project/README.md

 - **Average three pointer attempts by positions**

 ### Research Questions:
-**Does the evolution of positional play (specifically the increase in 3-point attempts by all positions) correlate with higher total game scores over the NBA's history (2010-2025)?**
+**Does the evolution of positional play correlate with higher total game scores over the last decade in NBA?
+(2010-2025)?**

 **To what extent has the traditional definition of the "Center" position blurred into "Forward" roles due to the increase in shooting volume?**